-DENF 2722 Periodontics II: Nonsurgical Periodontics Therapy
+DENF 2722 Periodontics II: Nonsurgical Periodontics Therapy 1.0 cr

 This course introduces students to the basic principles of periodontal therapy.
 The core of the course emphasizes the initial phase of periodontal treatment and exposes students to the basic techniques used to eliminate the etiologic factors involved in the development of inflammatory periodontal diseases.
 Additionally, students are introduced to occlusion as it relates to the nonsurgical phase of periodontal therapy.
 Clinical decision criteria are presented in order to familiarize students with the concepts of maintenance of periodontal health.
 Scaling and root planning are taught to students through sessions and a laboratory exercise.
-This laboratory exercise emphasizes skills essential to scale and root plane periodontally affected teeth.
+This laboratory exercise emphasizes skills essential